-ISM recognizes that successful teaching and learning can only take place in a safe and healthy school environment.
+ISM recognizes that successful teaching and learning can only occur in a safe and healthy school environment.
 Thus, we expect the entire school community to prioritize health and safety.

-While strong safety procedures, practices, and equipment are absolutely essential, the greatest safety asset that a school can have in place is a vigilant community where every set of eyes focuses on the safety and wellbeing of every one every day.
+While strong safety procedures, practices, and equipment are absolutely essential, the greatest safety asset a school can have in place is a vigilant community where every set of eyes focuses on the safety and wellbeing of everyone every day.
 We have that!
-Our ISM community is made up of educators, parents, and students who clearly live our mission as “conscientious, compassionate, and responsible citizens” keeping an eye out for each other.
+Our ISM community comprises educators, parents, and students who live our mission as “conscientious, compassionate, and responsible citizens,” keeping an eye out for each other.

 Under the guidance of the Health & Safety Committee and outside advisors, the ISM Board of Trustees has adopted the ISM Health & Safety Policy as the underlying foundation and overarching framework for the Comprehensive School Safety Plan (CSSP) and related health and safety policies, practices, procedures, and plans.

 We maintain vital partnerships with Monterey Peninsula Unified School District as our facility provider and charter authorizer; CharterSAFE, the joint powers authority we contract for insurance and risk management services; the City of Seaside police and fire departments; an expanding network of school district contacts overseeing health, safety, and risk management; and organizations providing valuable web-based and in-person training on a broad range of safety topics.
-The field of school safety is continually evolving and, by working together with these partners, ISM continues to deepen its knowledge and implementation of relevant safety practices.
-This has led to wide praise and recognition for our thoughtful and thorough safety planning and practices from these partners and other observers.
+The field of school safety is continually evolving, and by working with these partners, ISM continues to deepen its knowledge and implementation of relevant safety practices.
+This has led to wide praise and recognition from these partners and other observers for our thoughtful and thorough safety planning and techniques.

 Part of being a vigilant community is teaching our students how to be “upstanders” rather than bystanders.
 We promote the belief that students can and should make a difference in stopping bullying in our community.
-Along with our anti-bullying policy, we also have an anti-bullying curriculum that is implemented through all grade levels.
-These anti-bullying lessons are part of our social-emotional-health (SEH) approach which is modeled after responsive classroom techniques.
-Our assistant principal visits classrooms throughout the year to implement the anti-bullying curriculum and followup with students regularly.
+Along with our anti-bullying policy, we also have an anti-bullying curriculum implemented through all grade levels.
+These anti-bullying lessons are part of our social-emotional-health (SEH) approach, modeled after responsive classroom techniques.
+Our school counselor visits classrooms throughout the year to implement the anti-bullying curriculum and follow up with students regularly.

 Our reputation for staying on top of student safety and wellbeing reflects the dedicated work of our Health & Safety Committee.
-With outstanding staff involvement and incredible professional representation, the committee oversees an exemplary process of continuous improvement.
+With outstanding staff involvement and incredible professional representation, the committee oversees an exemplary continuous improvement process.